sunfishcode/origin-studio/README.md

 last commands.
 But this version uses `origin` to start and stop the program, and [`rustix`] to do the printing.

-And beyond that, origin-studio uses `origin` to start and stop threads, [`rustix-futex-sync`] and [`lock_api`] to do locking for threads, [`rustix-dlmalloc`] to do memory allocation, and [`unwinding`] to do stack unwinding, so it doesn't use libc at all.
+And beyond that, Origin Studio uses `origin` to start and stop threads, [`rustix-futex-sync`] and [`lock_api`] to do locking for threads, [`rustix-dlmalloc`] to do memory allocation, and [`unwinding`] to do stack unwinding, so it doesn't use libc at all.